 - Advertising products and services for a 3rd party (e.g. Classifieds website)

-All of these types of websites need to post Terms and Conditions.
+All of these types of websites need to post Terms.
 If you are selling goods and services to Australian consumers (either yourself or on behalf of others) and you do not have Terms and Conditions posted, then you may be breaching Australian Consumer Law.
 And the Australian Competition and Consumer Commission (ACCC) is getting more aggressive about catching sites that are not complying and fining them.

 What risks are there in not having Website Terms and Conditions?

-Plenty of businesses operate quite nicely without Website Terms and Conditions.
+Plenty of businesses operate quite nicely without Website Terms or Conditions.
 There are also plenty of people without home contents or business continuance insurance!
 It’s an easy step to take and it may prevent against claims for:

 - Inappropriate advice